 - Ask yourself what happened right before the onslaught of unkind thoughts or binge eating.

 - What initial emotions triggered these thoughts or your desire to reach for unhealthy food to comfort?

 - What emotions would you be feeling or issues would you be facing if you weren’t so busy ruminating over your body shape?

 It is time we started LOVING our body and truly tuning into its needs.

 When this happens, a major shift occurs.
 The restriction, the bingeing, and the overexertion stop.
 This takes genuine commitment and although we cannot transform an entire society’s view of body image and beauty, we can change our own.
 So much time has already been wasted on negative thoughts.
-It is time you set yourself free!
+It's time you set yourself free!